tendermint/tendermint/docs/architecture/adr-071-proposer-based-timestamps.md

 This design requires impacting the protocol’s liveness in order to make the timestamps more reliable.
 An alternate approach is to remove timestamps altogether from the block protocol.
 `BFTTime` is deterministic but may be arbitrarily inaccurate.
-However, having a reliable source of time is quite useful for blockchain protocols and applications.
+However, having a reliable source of time is quite useful for applications and protocols built on top of a blockchain.

 We therefore decided not to remove the timestamp.
-Time is much more meaningful to humans than block height.
-Applications may wish for some transactions to occur on a certain day, on a regular period, or after some time following a different event.
+Applications often wish for some transactions to occur on a certain day, on a regular period, or after some time following a different event.
 All of these require some meaningful representation of agreed upon time.
-Additionally, many block chain protocols rely on a concept of ‘time’.
+The following protocols and application features require a reliable source of time:
+* Tendermint Light Clients [rely on correspondence between their known time](https://github.com/tendermint/spec/blob/master/spec/light-client/verification/README.md#definitions-1) and the block time for block verification.
+* Tendermint Evidence validity is determined [either in terms of heights or in terms of time](https://github.com/tendermint/spec/blob/8029cf7a0fcc89a5004e173ec065aa48ad5ba3c8/spec/consensus/evidence.md#verification).
-Specifically, unbonding of delegated staked assets occurs after a period of days, not heights.
+* Unbonding of staked assets in the Cosmos Hub [occurs after a period of 21 days](https://github.com/cosmos/governance/blob/ce75de4019b0129f6efcbb0e752cd2cc9e6136d3/params-change/Staking.md#unbondingtime).
+* IBC packets can use either a [timestamp or a height to timeout packet delivery](https://docs.cosmos.network/v0.43/ibc/overview.html#acknowledgements).

+Finally, inflation distribution in the Cosmos Hub uses an approximation of time to calculate an annual percentage rate.
+This approximation of time is calculated using [block heights with an estimated number of blocks produced in a year](https://github.com/cosmos/governance/blob/master/params-change/Mint.md#blocksperyear).
+Proposer-based timestamps will allow this inflation calculation to use a more meaningful and accurate source of time.

 ## Decision